Wasala/dita_xml_parser/README.md

 # DITA XML LLM Transformer

 This package provides a workflow for extracting translatable segments from DITA/XML files, generating minimal token versions for LLM translation, and reintegrating translated text.
+Each XML tag is replaced by a stable placeholder so that the same element type always maps to the same token.

 ## Setup